walles/exactype/README.md

 * Draw a Swedish keyboard in the view
 * Size the keyboard and its keys properly and automatically
 * Find out why we have padding around the view and get rid of it
+* Insert characters in the text when the user presses the keys